Read More from Dr. Berger:

 The belief that human nature is only material (“materialism”) is foundational to viewing abortion as a medical issue.
 This fact is why a woman’s body/her “reproductive right” is purported to be the central most feature in the abortion discussion.
 It is not a woman’s soul, it is not her emotions or mental/psychological anguish and guilt commonly reported after an abortion, it is not her baby’s life or body, and it is not the relationship that she engaged in that produced the baby that are important topics of consideration (other than when the very rare case of rape leads to pregnancy).

-Instead, it is the physical material of the mother that is claimed to be the highest value, and within Kraepelinianism, the soul is theoretically reduced to material explanations of the body.
+Instead, it is the physical material of the mother that is claimed to be of the highest value, and within Kraepelinianism, the soul is theoretically reduced to material explanations of the body.
 Margaret Sanger explains this materialism/reductionism in her own published journal, Birth Control Review:

 Eugenists may remember that not many years ago this program for race regeneration was subjected to the cruel ridicule of stupidity and ignorance.
 Today Eugenics is suggested by the most diverse minds as the most adequate and thorough avenue to the solution of racial, political, and social problems.
 The most intransigent and daring teachers and scientists have lent their support to this great biological interpretation of the human race (emphasis added).